+The Added-Value-Growth Model (AVGM):

-As permitted by ESSA section 1111(c)(4)(B)(ii)(I), South Carolina has chosen to use the Added-Value Growth Model (AVGM), a criterion-referenced value-added model, to measure student annual achievement growth by comparing annual student progress to individualized growth targets that have been derived from analysis of statewide historical achievement data.
+The AVGM comparing compares annual student progress to individualized growth targets that have been derived from analysis of statewide historical achievement data.
 Each South Carolina student enrolled in Grade 4 through Grade 8 who took the SC READY in the prior school year is assigned two individualized targets for their current year SC READY scores.